Leonid Kravchuk: Military policy, Black Sea Fleet dispute

 Ships docked at Sevastopol Naval Base, 2004.
 Sevastopol and its naval base, as well as the Black Sea Fleet that was based there, were at the centre of a dispute between Ukraine and Russia throughout Kravchuk's presidency.

 Kravchuk advocated for significant attention to be given to the formation of an independent Armed Forces of Ukraine, citing the failure of the Ukrainian War of Independence in 1917.
 Following the failure of the 1991 coup attempt, Kravchuk lent his support to Kostyantyn Morozov, a military commander who was active in advocacy for a separate Ukrainian military and had established the groundwork for such a body in the autumn of 1991.
 In doing so, Kravchuk was joined by the national democrats and nationalists, who supported building a military out of the existing Soviet military in Ukraine.
-Shaken by the coup attempt, neither the Soviet military apparatus in Moscow nor conservative communists were unable to mount meaningful resistance to the plan, and the Armed Forces of Ukraine were established soon after the December 1991 referendum confirmed Ukrainian independence.
+Shaken by the coup attempt, neither the Soviet military apparatus in Moscow nor conservative communists were able to mount meaningful resistance to the plan, and the Armed Forces of Ukraine were established soon after the December 1991 referendum confirmed Ukrainian independence.

-Kravchuk refused to retain the common armed forces and currency inside the Commonwealth of Independent States.
+Under Kravchuk, Ukraine led efforts to prevent reintegration efforts within the Commonwealth of Independent States, against the wishes of Russia.
+Robert H. Donaldson argues that Kravchuk saw the CIS as a "step towards complete separation from Russia", and notes that Ukraine was particularly concerned with preventing reintegration of post-Soviet states through the CIS.
+Kravchuk led efforts, joined by Azerbaijan, Moldova and Turkmenistan to prevent the adoption of integration measures, such as a shared legal system between CIS members and CIS citizenship, which would have led to closer integration between the governmental structures of Russia and other member states.
+A particularly sensitive issue for Ukraine was efforts by Russia to create a singular CIS military, known as the United Armed Forces; Kravchuk's immediate moves to establish an independent military sought to prevent the formation of such a structure.
+With additional pressure from Azerbaijan and Moldova, Russia eventually agreed to allow CIS member states to establish their own militaries alongside the United Armed Forces.
+The latter structure soon collapsed as all other members followed Kravchuk's lead in establishing an independent military.